Skip to content

 return {"task_id": task_id}

 If a non-failed task with the same key already exists, add_task() returns its existing task_id without enqueuing the function again.
-This works within a single process and across multiple instances when a shared backend is configured.
+No duplicate task is created.

 Tags

-Attach key/value labels to a task at enqueue time with tags=.
-Tags are stored on the task record and forwarded to every log and lifecycle event emitted by the task, making it easy to filter logs in downstream systems.
+Tags are key/value labels you attach to a task at enqueue time.
+They travel with the task through its entire lifecycle and are forwarded to every log and lifecycle event, making it straightforward to filter or aggregate by label in downstream systems.

 @app.post("/invoice")